argonautproject/cgm/input/pagecontent/index.md

 ### Introduction

-The Argo Continuous Glucose Monitoring Implementation Guide provides a standardized approach for sharing CGM data between various systems and actors using the FHIR (Fast Healthcare Interoperability Resources) standard.
+The Argo Continuous Glucose Monitoring Implementation Guide provides a standardized approach for sharing CGM data between actors.
 This IG focuses on enabling the exchange of CGM data, including high-level reports and raw glucose observations, to support collaborative glucose management.

 ### User Stories